Platform-OS/pos-module-core/README.md

 %}
 ```

-Note: Usually the `execute` step is about invoking a GraphQL mutation - if that's the case for your new command, you can use the generic execute function provided by the core module, which is located at `modules/core/public/lib/commands/execute.liquid`.
-Example usage to invoke GraphQL mutation defined in `app/graphql/dummy/create.graphql`:
+In this script, the GraphQL mutation `dummy/create` is called with the validated object as its argument.
+If successful, it updates the object's state to valid and returns it.

+**Note**: Execution typically involves invoking a GraphQL mutation.
+If this aligns with your requirements, you can use a generic execution function from the core module found at [`modules/core/public/lib/commands/execute.liquid`](https://github.com/Platform-OS/pos-module-core/blob/master/modules/core/public/lib/commands/execute.liquid).
+This function standardizes how mutations are handled, improving code reusability and maintainability.

+Here is how you can invoke a GraphQL mutation defined in `app/graphql/dummy/create.graphql` using the core module's execution function:

 ```liquid
 {%  liquid